strath-ace/smart-dao/agriculture-federated-learning/README.md

 Design and Implementation of Federated Learning for Crop Type and Yield Estimation.

-- Final results will be added when paper has been published, however all the code is currently viewable.
+- Final results will be added when paper has been published, however all the code is currently viewable (Remove details from `plot-review-work/.gitignore` and `results/.gitignore`.

 ### Current Ideas
 - Implementations with Pytorch